Away Luggage Review

 All its features are the same as the Chalet collection, the only difference is the aluminum shell.
 Be prepared to shell out a little more for this shell though, since The Large in aluminum costs $629.
 And while it’s a little pricey… it’s also super pretty.

 If you’re shocked that world-class tennis pro Serena Williams designed an Away collection, so was I. Go Serena!—though since she travels a ton, it kind of makes sense.

-Admire how awesome this midsize soft suitcase is, great for staying organized on short trips.
+This midsize soft suitcase is great for staying organized on short trips.
 With solid red on the outside, her favorite patterns are featured in the interior lining of the bag, the luggage tag, and the Away luggage monogram.
 I’m a huge fan—of Serena and her rad design.